Sba-Stuff/Real-Time-Voice-Cloning/README.md

 Additionally, you will need to ensure GPU drivers are properly installed and that your CUDA version matches your PyTorch and Tensorflow installations.

 ### 7. Save Generated Output (Modified by Sba Stuff)
 The original tool is unable to save the results when you click on "Synthesize and Vocode" or "Vocode only".
 This code saves result as "output.wav" in the root directory.
-I hope you will like this minor effor.
+I hope you will like this minor effort.
 (Thanks.)